Are you stuck in a rut when it comes to distributing door prizes?

 Do you use the same door prize distribution method at every women’s ministry event?

-Would you like some fresh ideas for giving away door prizes?
+Would you like some fresh ideas to help your team give away door prizes?

 While it is easy to just pull out those rolls of numbered carnival tickets, there are a lot more creative and exciting ways to give our door prizes!